tthevis/Coursera_TidyData/README.md

     source('run_analysis.R')

-If the data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones is already locally available, a re-download can be omitted if the original zip archive is extracted into a subdirectory `data` of the working directory.
+If the data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones is already locally available, a re-download can be omitted if the original zip archive is extracted into the working directory.

 ## Output Data